-Functionally, the fuel level sensor consists of a float, attached to an arm.
+Functionally, the fuel level sensor consists of a float attached to an arm.
 This arm is grounded through the tank or a dedicated circuit.
-As it raises or lowers, the resistance to the ground changes, and the voltage varies to indicate the change in fuel level.
+As it raises or lowers, the resistance to the ground changes, and the voltage vary to indicate the fuel level change.

 In many cases, the fuel level sensor is built directly into the fuel pump.
 While there are exceptions, you usually can’t replace one without replacing the other.

 The specific voltage of your fuel level sensor varies depending on the make and model.
 Commonly, it operates at 5 volts.
-You can find the specific voltage for your vehicle in your manual.
+You can find a particular voltage for your vehicle in your manual.

-If the fuel level sensor tells the ECM or PCM there is more fuel in the tank than it can hold, the P0463 code triggers.
-Normally, the voltage has to be higher than the threshold for a designated length of time prior to the activation of the code.
+If the fuel level sensor tells the ECM or PCM, there is more fuel in the tank than it can hold, the P0463 code triggers.
+Normally, the voltage has to be higher than the threshold for a designated length of time before activating the code.

 What Are The Symptoms Of The P0463 Code?